End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Jet Identification Results

 \section{Jet Identification Results}

-Table \ref{table:pt} shows the area under the receiver operator curve (AUC) for the different combinations of track and calorimeter layers at ECAL granularity.
-Networks were trained on a sample of 2.56M jets for 20 epochs and evaluated on a separate sample of 200k jets with AUC statistical uncertainty of 0.002.
+Table \ref{table:pt} shows the area under the receiver operator curve (AUC) and signal efficiency at 1\% background misidentification rate for the end-to-end classifier using different combinations of track and calorimeter layers.
+When training on a subset of layers the networks were trained for 20 epochs and evaluated on the 198k jet subset of the jets used for validation as described in Table \ref{table:Njets}.
+When training on the full combination of eight image layers and for the fully connected-network, the networks were trained for 40 epochs and evaluated on the full 640k jet validation sample.
+A statistical uncertainty is obtained on the AUC score by inverting the square-root of the number of jets used to evaluate the network, and the signal efficiency is given for the AUC score central value.

 Our previous end-to-end deep learning results showed that the Track $\pT$ layer gave the best single layer performance for jet discrimination \cite{e2e2}.
 Therefore, we choose track $\pT$ layer performance as a baseline for our models' performance.
-We observe that the largest single-subdetector performance increase comes with the inclusion of the $d0$ and $dZ$ track information, leading to an AUC score improvement of 0.014--0.017.
-Comparing rows 2 and 3 in Table \ref{table:pt} shows that the combination of track $\pT$, $d0$, and $dZ$ outperforms the nominal combination layers despite the fact that the $\pT$ + $d0$ + $dZ$ images are agnostic to neutral particles, since they do not produce charge clusters in the tracker.
-What we observe is in agreement with \cite{e2e2} where the tracks were observed as the most important feature for jet discrimination, as well as more traditional jet tagging approaches which require the presence of a b-tagged subjet tagged using IP variables \cite{csv, toptag}.
+From Table \ref{table:pt}, we observe that the largest single-subdetector performance increase comes with the inclusion of the $d0$ and $dZ$ track information, leading to an AUC score improvement of 0.014--0.017.
+Comparing rows 2 and 3, the combination of track $\pT$, $d0$, and $dZ$ outperforms the nominal combination layers despite the fact that the $\pT$ + $d0$ + $dZ$ images are agnostic to neutral particles.
+This is in agreement with \cite{e2e2} where the tracks were observed as the most important feature for jet discrimination, and other jet tagging approaches that require the presence of a b-tagged subjet tagged using IP variables \cite{csv, toptag, deepCSV}.